 Code of Ethics

 A wildlife rehabilitator should strive to achieve high standards of animal care through knowledge and understanding of the field.
-Continuing efforts must be made to keep informed of current rehabilitation information, methods, and regulations.
+Individuals must make an effort to be informed of current rehabilitation information, methods, and regulations through participation in continuing education..

 A wildlife rehabilitator should be responsible, conscientious, and dedicated, and should continuously work toward improving the quality of care given to wild animals undergoing rehabilitation.